Houston Arts

 Holocaust Museum Houston

-DESCRIPTION: Founded in 1996, its dedicated to educating people about the Holocaust in Europe, remembering the 6 million Jews and other innocent victims and honoring the survivors’ legacy.
-The museum uses the lessons of the Holocaust and other genocides, to teach the dangers of hatred, prejudice and apathy to a civil society.
+DESCRIPTION: Founded in 1996, it’s dedicated to educating people about the Holocaust in Europe, remembering the 6 million Jews and other innocent victims and honoring the survivors’ legacy.
+The museum uses the lessons of the Holocaust and other genocides, to teach the dangers of hatred, prejudice, and apathy to a civil society.
 Permanent exhibits include Bearing Witness: A Community Remembers and many touring exhibits stop here as well.

 ADMISSION: Free, donations welcome